OteoServices/OteoServices-ControlWorkStations/README.md

 # OteoServices-ControlWorkStations

-Simple java app to control your LAN computers in remote.
+Simple java app to control your LAN computers in remote for windows.

 At first you need to config your "ConfigWS.txt" file with the params you need (See example).